US Star Pacific Wrecks Your donation today supports the next 15 years

 Brian Bennett adds:

 "The Kate and consisted of the fuselage less the tail group, the center section that incorporates the main fuel tanks and both main carts, and one vertical folding outer main plane panel.
-The Sakai 12 Radial engine for the Kate is at Kokopo Museum and if you have pics of the aircraft engines at Kokopo then the engine is the one with the good mount on it and the straight individual exhaust stacks.
+The Sakai 12 Radial engine for the Kate is at Kokopo Museum and if you have pictures of the aircraft engines at the Kokopo Museum, the engine is the one with the good mount on it and the straight individual exhaust stacks.
 I arranged to get the engine out to Kokopo back in the mid 1980's."

 References

-The Siege of Rabaul page 87 - 89
+The Siege of Rabaul (1996) by Henry Sakaida pages 79-85, 89

 Contribute Information